- Medical Homebound

 Students with special health problems, temporary illnesses, or injuries that prevent their attendance in school shall be provided with instruction in the home, in the hospital, or at another site as determined by the school corporation.
-Homebound instruction shall be provided for:
+Homebound instruction shall be provided for students who:

 Homebound Instruction for Students with Disabilities

 SBCSC shall provide special education instruction to a student identified as eligible for special education services in an alternative setting if it is considered by the case conference committee to be the least restrictive environment in which to provide the student a free and appropriate public education.
 The case conference committee must include in the IEP:

 - The reason(s) the student is not attending school;